What it feels like to write for 8 hours a day

 Terry Pratchett once said: “There’s no such thing as writer’s block.
 That was invented by people in California who couldn’t write.”
-This seems rather harsh, but to be honest, in my role as English Content Developer at Cicero & Bernay, I have never experienced the tortured, head-banging writer’s block that famous authors throughout history have described.
+This seems rather harsh, but, to be honest, in my role as English Content Developer at Cicero & Bernay, I have never experienced the tortured, head-banging writer’s block that famous authors throughout history have described.

-On the flipside, I spend eight hours a day writing non-stop.
+On the flipside, I spend eight hours a day writing close to non-stop.
 This can feel like eating too much chocolate – at times I can’t face another bite.
 Contrasted with thrilling days when sentences flow on to the page with amazing ease, there are moments when I feel like I am trudging through waist-deep mud to get the words out.

 This is not writer’s block because the material is all there.
 It’s ready and waiting, and I’m just momentarily struggling to pick it up and run with it.
 I think the best way to describe it is writer’s blur.
 Sometimes I can’t see the words for the trees.

 When I sense this feeling creeping up on me, immediate action has to be taken, because in the busy world of PR there is no time to wallow or waste time.
-The blur must be hastily beaten back before it steps over the threshold.
+The haze must be hastily beaten back before it steps over the threshold.

 As Philip Pullman, author of ‘Northern Lights’, so matter-of-factly explained: “The fact is that writing is hard work, and sometimes you don’t want to do it, and you can’t think of what to write next, and you’re fed up with the whole business.”